Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 `connect <host>` | Enter client mode and connect to host `preview <levelname>` | Enter preview mode for testing levelname `nextchar` | Toggles character
-`exec <file>` | Executes the commands in file as if they were typed on console `respawn` | Force a respawn
+`exec <file>` | Executes the commands in file as if they were typed on the console `respawn` | Force a respawn
 `thirdperson` | Toggle thirdperson view (for debugging) `runatserver <command>` | Executes the command on the server's console `vars` | Show all vars

 There are many more variables than commands.
-Here are a some of the most commonly used
+Here are some of the most commonly used

 Variable | Function
 --- | ---